getopt-php/getopt-php/docs/basic/retrieving-values.md

 ---
 # {{ page.title }}

-After you have constructed your `Getopt` object and specified all your options, you have to invoke the parser next.
+After you have constructed your `GetOpt` object and specified all your options, you have to invoke the parser next.
 In the usual case this looks just like this:

 ```php?start_inline=true
 $getopt->parse();
 ```

-By default, Getopt looks for command line arguments in the superglobal variable `$GLOBALS['argv']`.
+By default, GetOpt looks for command line arguments in the superglobal variable `$GLOBALS['argv']`.
 You can override this behavior by passing a string or array.

 After that (and if no error occurred - see below for that case) you can use the following methods: